Diary of a Carnivore: 30 Days of Eating Only Meat

 The first three days were rough.
 Not gonna lie.

 I was used to starting my day with eggs and toast, snacking on fruit, and having something like rice or pasta with dinner.
 Cutting all that out cold turkey was a shock to the system.
-My meals now looked like this:

 I felt a bit sluggish, like my body was wondering where the carbs went.
 I also had a slight headache and some cravings—mostly sugar.
 But I stayed strong.
 Lots of water.
 A little black coffee.
 No cheating.